 And yet, the question remains: what is a learning ecosystem, and why should L&D professionals care?

 A learning ecosystem moves your organization and its employees forward through continuous learning, education, and development.
 The ecosystem extends well beyond the walls of just using an LMS for assigned training programs, but rather it supercharges employees’ self-directed learning.

 The learning ecosystem takes what may seem like disparate modalities and unconnected systems – instructor-led training, virtual instructor-led training, self-guided learning, self-directed learning, and/or attending an in-person training event – and ties them into an elegant learning solution.

 This ecosystem captures learning where it happens (including your existing LMS) and adds progress to employees’ learner records for tracking, performance management, and record-keeping.

-Three words come to mind when I think of a healthy learning ecosystem: “fast,” “frictionless,” and “friendly.”
+Three elements of learning come to mind when we think of a healthy learning ecosystem: “fast,” “frictionless,” and “friendly.”